PostIt

 Usage

-The main way of using PostIt is via the postit
+The main way of using PostIt is via the postit command -- you can use it just

-command, and PostIt will handle invoking the correct bundler
+like the bundle command, and PostIt will handle invoking the correct bundler

 executable and forwarding along all of your arguments.
-So to bundle install
+So to bundle install,

-you'd just run postit install
+you'd just run postit install, etc.

-Additionally, if you have require 'bundler/setup'
+Additionally, if you have require 'bundler/setup' anywhere in your code, you

-and it will activate the correct Bundler version and then require 'bundler/setup'
+can replace it with require 'postit/setup' and it will activate the correct Bundler version and then require 'bundler/setup'.

 If you're building tooling and want to know what version of Bundler PostIt has

-inferred, you can run postit --bundler-version
+inferred, you can run postit --bundler-version to have that version printed to

 Bundler Version Selection